Khayelitsha, Cape Town (South Africa)

 Khayelitsha is a squatter camp/informal township on the outskirts of Cape Town, South Africa.
 It is home to nearly 2 million people.

 - A quarter of all kids are dead before they start school

 - They have very little running water and no sanitation

-Over a period of 3 years we helped develop the small community of Monwabisi Park.
-A two story building was erected to house the medical clinic.
-On the ground level there are free consultations and medicines, and upstairs is the Youth Centre with computer, library, pool table, desks/chairs for homework and studying and a music box for dancing.
+Over a period of 3 years, we helped develop the small community of Monwabisi Park.
+A two-story building was erected to house the medical clinic.
+On the ground level there are free consultations and medicines, and upstairs is the Youth Centre with computers, library, pool table, desks/chairs for homework and studying and a music box for dancing.

-We have also endevoured to help improve the lives of children who live with disabilities from the camp.
+We have also endeavoured to help improve the lives of children who live with disabilities from the camp.
 Tataumbeli has been crippled from birth.
-We paid for a special hand propelled bicycle that now gives him a freedom he never had before.
+We paid for a special hand-propelled bicycle that now gives him a freedom he never had before.
 His friends can’t remember the last time they saw him.

 Vincent is a young man who was shot and lost both legs below the knee during the apartheid era.
 He has a wife and young son and is expecting to be a father again in two months time.
 The family live in a shack 3m by 4m.
 Spirit Aid built a new home for Vincent and his family with a new double bed.

 We finished our work in Khayelitsha in December 2007.